Caitlin McGuinness

 Caitlin McGuinness (born 30 August 2002) is a professional Northern Irish association footballer who plays as a centre forward for Women's Premiership club Sion Swifts and the Northern Ireland women's national team.

+Career

 In August 2020 Sion Swifts announced the double signing of Caitlin McGuinness and her elder sister Kirsty McGuinness, both from league champions Linfield.

+International career

+McGuinness was part of the squad that was called up to the UEFA Women's Euro 2022.